 Truthfully, my deepest fear is that we won’t make it.
 We launched our small business wearing our hearts on our sleeves, hoping there was a market for those as passionate about our mission as we are.
 I tell myself every day that all we are doing is enough, that our work means something.
 In my heart, I know this is true.
 The business side of me knows that we need to reach certain milestones to survive, and this makes me worry.

 We remain optimistic about our growth!
 We hope to scale our company to reach more socially conscious consumers who want to live intentionally and positively impact social justice.
 We have some exciting collections coming up, including our Fall 2018 collection, which will be purple in theme in honor of domestic violence awareness month.
 This is an issue that is deeply personal to us, as I am a survivor of domestic violence.
 Remember, you are never alone, there will be help out there for you to access and utilize.
+If you feel as though nothing will come of you speaking out about the abuse and abuser, always remember there are a large assortment of domestic violence offenses and penalties depending on where you reside.
+Domestic abuse is certainly not something law enforcement takes lightly, so speak out.
 You can then start legal proceedings to get your life back, from either a LA divorce lawyer or one more local to where you are.

 What is a life or business hack that you recommend to help other female founders?

 I recently got an app called ‘calm’ and it’s amazing.
 I love the meditation modules, but the kids and I also love the bedtime stories!
-In all honestly, I’m still working on my self-care rituals, and this was a good start for me.
+In all honestly, I’m still working on my self-care rituals, whether it is embracing my femininity and organising myself a sensual massage every week or just having a bath, shaving my legs and washing my hair every few nights.
+But using ‘calm’, well this was a good start for me.

 If you had a theme song what would it be?